-Till date, there is large gap in knowledge in determining climate change scenario in aquatic ecosystems [4].
+Till date, there are gaps in knowledge in determining climate change scenarios in aquatic ecosystems [4].
 The paucity in information of the influence of changing climates on water quality, thus aquatic systems will pose serious challenges to policy makers in the future, to effectively manage aquatic pollution and in assessing their qualities [4,6].
 Nevertheless, few studies have outstandingly contributed to this knowledge gap, especially in temperate regions.

-The growing concern of anthropogenic climate change causing global warming; a phenomenon associated with atmospheric temperature rise from normal is heightened by human activities such as burning of fossil fuels, deforestation, bad agricultural practices, as well as developmental activities known to elevate the concentrations of greenhouse gases ( $CO_2$ , $CH_4$ and $N_2O$ ) in the atmosphere [7).
+The growing concern of anthropogenic climate change causing global warming; a phenomenon associated with atmospheric temperature rise from normal is heightened by human activities such as burning of fossil fuels, deforestation, bad agricultural practices, as well as developmental activities known to elevate the concentrations of greenhouse gases (CO_2 , CH_4 and N_2O) in the atmosphere [7).
 The impacts of these activities end up in water bodies with negative consequences.